Envirometrix/PredictiveSoilMapping/main.md

 #> Joining by: SOURCEID
 ```

-After that we need to cleanup the classes so that we can focus on USDA suborders only:
+After that we need to clean-up the classes so that we can focus on USDA suborders only:

 ```r